gardener/gardenctl-v2/docs/usage/provider-env.md

 eval "$(gardenctl provider-env bash)"
 ```

+The `gardenctl rc` aliases described in the [Recommended Shell Configuration](../../README.md#recommended-shell-configuration) provide shortcuts for these commands: `gp` for the default provider environment and `gpc` for `--control-plane`.

 Alternatively, you can generate the script for other shells using subcommands: `bash`, `zsh`, `fish`, `powershell`.

 The generated script:
-- Sets provider-specific environment variables for the targeted Shoot
+- Sets provider-specific environment variables for the target
 - Uses a temporary session directory so your default CLI configs are not modified
 - Supports `--unset` to clean up and log out/revoke credentials

+> [!NOTE]
+> `provider-env` can resolve provider credentials for shoots and managed seeds.
+It cannot generate provider credentials for non-managed seeds.

 Ensure the respective provider CLI is installed on your system.
 See the `gardenctl provider-env` [help](https://github.com/gardener/gardenctl-v2/blob/master/docs/help/gardenctl_provider-env.md#synopsis) for links.